MysticXtheUnknown/voicechatai-rpi-x64-russ/ReadMe.txt

 #Install Porcupine for hotword detection:
 pip3 install pvporcupine

-#Install Pygame for playing MP3 files: this may be preinstalled on bullseye.
+#Install Pygame for managing audio streams: this may be preinstalled on bullseye.
 pip3 install pygame

 #Install sounddevice for mp3 playback